larpchronicles/rules/rules-topics/12_production-skills.md

 ## Material Harvesting Skills

 #### Foraging
->This skill is the prerequisite for the Alchemy Skill and is used to gather the materials for it.
+>This skill is the is used to gather the materials for the Alchemy Skill.
 Foraging represents the character collecting herbs, making powders, and mixing base ingredients for use in Alchemy.

 #### Logging
->This skill is the prerequisite for the Rune Carving Skill and is used to gather the materials for it.
+>This skill is the is used to gather the materials for the Rune Carving Skill.
 Logging represents the character collecting pieces of wood and shaping them into basic shapes for wands and rune marks.

 #### Mining
->This skill is the prerequisite for the Smithing Skill and is used to gather the materials for it.
+>This skill is the is used to gather the materials for the Smithing Skill.
 Mining represents the character digging out raw ore, and collecting other sundry items for use with the Smithing skill.

 #### Scrapping
->This skill is the prerequisite for the Tinkering Skill and is used to gather the materials for it.
+>This skill is the is used to gather the materials for the Tinkering Skill.
 Scrapping represents the character collecting scrap metals, bits of debris, and reclaiming materials from junkyards for use with the Tinkering skill.

 ## Raw Materials
 >Production materials are ranked I-V. Characters with a gathering skill will be rewarded one rank of raw material for each rank of gathering skill that they possess, per day of the event.
 Characters using the gathering tools from Tinkering will receive an additional raw material rank for each skill rank in gathering that they possess.
 Additional raw materials can be bargained for  from NPCs, or other players.
 Characters can also search around in-game and gather raw materials from nodes in the game.